BenDoan/persistent-backup/README.md

-Manages persistant backups for mobile devices like laptops and cell phones that cannot be realiably backed up on a set schedule.
+Manages persistent backups for mobile devices like laptops and cell phones that cannot be realiably backed up on a set schedule.

 REQUIREMENTS
 ============